vishalbhoir18/proteinpredictionusingESMFold/README.md

 4. Enter a protein sequence (up to 400 amino acids) in the sidebar and click the "Predict" button to visualize the predicted structure.

 ## Acknowledgements
-- This app is created with instructions provided by Chanin Nantasenamat (Data Professor).
-Check out his [YouTube channel](https://youtube.com/dataprofessor) for more amazing tutorials.
+- This app is created with instructions provided by Chanin Nantasenamat [Data Professor](https://github.com/dataprofessor)
 - Credit: This app is inspired by [ESMFold on Hugging Face](https://huggingface.co/spaces/osanseviero/esmfold).

 ---